Global temperatures - are they going up, moving downward or staying constant?

 Expand and Grow Your Genetic Expression

-All these activities and thoughts are the legacy of our lives.
-May yours be wonderful.
+All activities and thoughts of caring mankinde are a legacy of our forward-looking existence.
+May your self-made legacy be wonderful.

 Thanks for visiting,